katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 Some installers like Microsoft Office or SQL Server require credential delegation or access to components restricted by WinRM.
 The best method to bypass these issues is to use ``become`` with the task.
-With ``become``, Ansible will run the installer as if it were run interactively on the host.
+With ``become``, Assible will run the installer as if it were run interactively on the host.

 ..
 Note:: Many installers do not properly pass back error information over WinRM.
 In these cases, if the install has been  verified to work locally the recommended method is to use become.

 ..
-Note:: Some installers restart the WinRM or HTTP services, or cause them to become temporarily unavailable, making Ansible assume the system is unreachable.
+Note:: Some installers restart the WinRM or HTTP services, or cause them to become temporarily unavailable, making Assible assume the system is unreachable.

 Installing Updates
 ------------------